|All research projects on art patronage and collecting

 In December 2007 FWF approved funding on the project Post-Soviet Art Museums in the Era of Globalization, which started in early 2008.
 It covered a varied interdisciplinary program combining individual research in post-Soviet institutions with collective efforts (workshops, work sessions, an international conference, Graz University and Graz Kunsthaus).
 Much expertise was gained by interviewing post-Soviet museum experts and their international counterparts specializing in (post) Soviet art and museums.

-The latest project to receive the support of FWF is devoted to research on Creating Contemporary Art Museums in the Post-Soviet Space, CCAM.
-It is conceived as a follow-up study on the research carried out between 2008 and 2011 which focused on exemplary case studies as well as the overall changes post-Soviet museums went through in the wake of perestroika.
-CCAM started in the fall 2012; it will analyze the complex transformation of a wide range of contemporary art institutions emerging after the demise of communism.
+In 2012, funding for Creating Contemporary Art Museums in the Post-Soviet Space, CCAM, was approved.
+CCAM was conceived as a follow-up study on the research carried out between 2008 and 2011 which focused on exemplary case studies as well as the overall changes post-Soviet museums went through in the wake of perestroika.
+CCAM analyzed the complex transformation of a wide range of contemporary art institutions emerging after the demise of communism.
+Drawing on the expertise of global cross-disciplinary museum and curatorial studies and based on a wealth of hitherto largely unknown archival and source material, the results of the research were discussed at an international symposium.
+In 2016, FWF financed a hybrid book publication; it was released in print in late 2016, in 2017 with the FWF-e-book-series (see publications).